k8s-live-migration-AY2526/live-pod-migration/pod-examples/network/long-live-tcp/README.md

 - Container exposes `hostPort: 2222` for SSH (`containerPort: 22`)

 ## Expected Outcome
-- Migration should work and allow SSH clients to connect to the SSH server on the new node via the same `hostPort`.
+- Migration should not work if there is an open tcp connection to the ssh-server
+    - This is a limitation of the CRIU checkpoint api, where checkpointing will fail if there are open connections
+    - To checkpoint pods with open connections, need to use `--tcp-established` flag

 ---